 I relocated to California to pursue work in film, television and on stage.
 My most notable projects included those with the Will Geer Theatricum Botanicum, the Mo’olelo Performing Arts Company, Moxie Theatre, the Robey Theatre Company, Drake & Josh, Harry’s Law, Need For Speed and Unrest.
 It was with the Robey Theatre Company that I performed in Levy Lee Simon’s award-winning Haitian Revolution trilogy, For The Love of Freedom, directed by the great Ben Guillory and featuring percussion master Leon Mobley (whom I had met as a boy in Massachusetts).

 A hiatus from performing and a relocation to Colorado brought several challenges, including a life-threatening auto accident in 2017.
 But I found my voice and my footing again in the warm embrace of the Denver acting community.
-I’m grateful to have joined with Philip Sneed, Lynne Collins, and the entire team at the Arvada Center for the Arts and Humanities for their 2017-18 season; and I’m honored to return as a member of the 2018-2019 Resident Acting Company in the Black Box Repertory.
+I’m grateful to have worked for multiple seasons with Philip Sneed, Lynne Collins, and the entire team at the Arvada Center for the Arts and Humanities.
+I’m excited to expand my experience to include Caitlin Lowans, Lynne Hastings and the team at Colorado Springs THEATREWORKS this season.